Saints and Blesseds

 Bl.
 Pier Giorgio Frassati (1901-1925)– The Man of Eight Beatitudes, athlete, member of St. Vincent de Paul and Catholic Action labor movement, died through acute polio contracted by charitable visits with the poor

 So what does the life of a Lay Dominican look like today?
-Meet a current member of the Province of St. Joseph!
+Meet some of our current members of the Province of St. Joseph!

 Fraternity Number: #101

 State of Life: Married

 Why did you choose your religious name?: Because we have a duty to fight evil

 Do you have a favorite Dominican Saint?: St. Peter of Verona, because he gave his life for the Faith.

 What is the hardest part about being a Lay Dominican?
 Being a member of a community; there’s no isolation.

 What is the most joyful or rewarding part about being a Lay Dominican?
 Being a member of a community; there’s no isolation!

 Tell us about your personal apostolate.
 Specifically, how is preaching involved?
 Every interaction with the general public is an opportunity to instruct.